tantradev/order-pizza-backend/README.md

-## Environment Variable file
+## Environment variable file
-rename the .env.template to .env and do the need configurations for the database setup
+rename the .env.template to .env and do the needed configurations for the database setup

-## installation
+## Installation
-composer intall
+composer install

 ## Database migration
 php artisan migrate